12 Volt Accessories

 It's always a good idea to look at the power requirements of each of the 12 volt items you wish to use.
 Check the supply of power to the 12 volt outlet that you plan to use.
 This can be done in a few simple steps.
 Using a multi meter you can check for continuity between the positive(+) lead of your cigarette lighter socket and the fuses in the fuse block until you find the fuse responsible for protecting the socket.
 Most meters will let you know that you have found continuity by beeping.

-This is a very simple task for most truckers and car travelers.
+This fairly simple task can be accomplished by most who are even mildly mechanically inclined.
 RVs are just as easy but running your new wire may be a bit more time consuming.

 It's pretty simple to run a new power wire to just about any existing 12 volt outlet.
 First, find an empty spot in your fuse block.
 Attach a new piece of 12 gauge wire to the back and run the other end of the wire to the lighter socket.
 Remove the existing power wire from the socket and replace with the new wire you have just run.
 With 12 gauge wire you can now use a 30 amp fuse.
 This should be sufficient for powering up a couple of 12 volt goodies.